Moulton Parish Council is consulted on all applications falling within the village boundary.

 First you must view the plans and supporting documentation.

-If you wish to object you must write to, or email DDC and send a copy to the Parish Clerk so that we are aware of your views.
+If you wish to object you must write to, or email the Planning Authority and send a copy to the Parish office so that we are aware of your views.
 Unless you have valid planning reasons, your letter will be wasted.

 Listed below are reasons for objecting to a particular application: